cubosphere/cubosphere-code/README.md

 * Made code C++17 compatible (no either warnings or errors)
 * Configured Cricle CI with auto .deb build for Ubuntu LTS + last release (read next section), cross-linux .tar.gz
 * Created icon and .desktop file
-* Moved editor manual to GitHub wiki
+* Moved editor manual to GitHub wiki which can be opened from editor menu
+* Added `.png` support and converted some textures to it

 # How to download last git build?
 1. Go to http://cubosphere.vallua.ru/artifacts (warning: only last build artifacts are kept, some of them may be missing if build is uploading now)